HuajianUP/360Tracking/README.md

 In root path `$360Tracking`,

 ```
-python tools/run.py --video YOUR_VIDEO_PATH --tracker omni --resume Your_Snapshot_Path(e.g., ./SiamX/snapshot/SiamX.pth)
+python tools/run.py --video YOUR_VIDEO_PATH --tracker omni --resume Your_Snapshot_Path
 ```
+e.g., python tools/run.py --video ./SiamX/demo.mp4 --tracker omni  ./SiamX/snapshot/SiamX.pth

+The default `--tracker base` does not support cross-boundary tracking.
 If the video is composed of 360 images, you should select `--tracker omni` for better performance.
-The default `--tracker base` does not support cross-boundary tracking.

 You could also download and use [our data](https://hkustconnect-my.sharepoint.com/:v:/g/personal/hhuangbg_connect_ust_hk/EYsxaKkevn5IvnfwrrggQYIBsPdO0RVlJD3F0Ct0Ab6Ovw?e=8iScaB) for testing.